joshjohanning/github-misc-scripts/gh-cli/README.md

 ## get-repositories-autolinks-csv.sh

-Gets a CSV with the list of repository webhooks in a GitHub organization.
+Gets a CSV with the list of repository autolinks in a GitHub organization.

 Generates a CSV with 4 columns: